Speed of technological transformations required in Europe to achieve different climate goals: Results

 In this work, we have investigated the transformation of the European energy system between 2020 and 2050 under distinct carbon budgets corresponding to various temperature increases between 1.5$^{\circ}$ and 2$^{\circ}$C. We found that all the transition paths experience similar technological transformations, but they occur at different points in the future.
 The system begins decarbonising electricity generation by installing solar PV, onshore and offshore wind capacities.
 This triggers strong electrification of other sectors such as heating, where large capacities of heat pumps are installed.
 Renewable electricity is also used to produce hydrogen via electrolysis, displacing the current production via steam methane reforming (SMR).
 A hydrogen network interconnecting the countries, co-optimised with the rest of the system, appear after 2035.
-None of the transition paths installs capacities of SMR with carbon capture, casting doubts on the relevance, from a system perspective, on the blue hydrogen strategy.
+Only for CO$_2$ sequestration potential higher than 1000 MtCO$_2$/a and low cost, the model installs limited capacities of SMR with carbon capture, casting doubts on the relevance, from a system perspective, on the blue hydrogen strategy.
 When the system approaches net-zero emissions, electricity is also used to produced synthetic oil via the Fischer-Tropsch process, enabling the decarbonisation of the aviation and industry sectors.
-Carbon budgets corresponding to 1.5$^{\circ}$ and 1.6$^{\circ}$C require that the most significant technological transformations are fully accomplished by 2030, which shows how challenging these budgets are.
+Carbon budgets corresponding to 1.5$^{\circ}$ and 1.6$^{\circ}$C result in cost-optimal solutions where the most substantial technological transformations are fully accomplished by 2030, which shows how challenging these budgets are.

 \